Federal officials reverse limits on fetal tissue research

 Government scientists now will be able to resume research that uses tissue from elective abortions.
 Scientists at universities also can now apply for federal grants without getting approval from a special ethics panel for any such work.

-Health and Human Services Secretary Xavier Becerra determined there were “no new ethical issues that require special review,” so the agency will return to using procedures that had been in place for decades before the Trump policy change in June 2019, a statement from the agency said.
+Health and Human Services Secretary Xavier Becerra determined there were “no new ethical issues that require special review,” so the agency will return to using procedures that had been in place for decades before then-President Donald Trump's administration changed the policy in June 2019, a statement from the agency said.

 Two dozen members of Congress who had written to Becerra urging the change praised the move.
 The restrictions were “politically motivated and unnecessary,” they wrote earlier this week.